 Life has always cost more for disabled people.
 The high cost of specialist products.
 The extra money disabled households need to spend on essential services to charge equipment.
 And the penalties associated with purchasing everyday goods like insurance or using transport.
 These all add up.

 Scope’s Price Tag research shows on average, disabled households need an additional £975 a month to have the same standard of living as non-disabled households.
+This figure is updated yearly.
+Check the latest figure.
 This figure is calculated after accounting for benefit payments such as Personal Independence Payment (PIP).

 It’s not just the big things.
 We know that disabled people have to spend more of their income on basic essentials too, like food and heating.
 On average, disabled people need to find £12 a week, or £625 a year, more than non-disabled households, to cover these essentials.